 Jacqui is a journalism and German graduate of the University of Florida, and an education master’s graduate of the University of West Florida.
 She went on to teach both middle and high school English and German, and after a serious accident that included breaking her neck, sold real estate.
 In 2008 she ran for the Town of Sewall’s Point Commission and served from 2008-2016.
 She is former mayor.
 As a well known and respected environmentalist, in 2016, Jacqui ran for Martin County Commissioner District 1 losing narrowly to a sixteen year incumbent.

 She has chaired the Florida League of Cities’ Environmental and Energy Legislative Committee and served on the Board of Directors for Harbor Branch, an arm of Florida Atlantic University.
 She presently serves on the Rivers Coalition’s defense fund and leadership team representing River Kidz, a group that developed under her mayorship.
 Jacqui served for many years as an alternate for the SFWMD Water Resources Advisory Commission.
-Her blog, “Indian River Lagoon,” that focuses on the health, politics, and history of the river, is finishing its fourth year, and is known through out the state educating thousands of readers.
+Her blog, “Indian River Lagoon,” that focuses on the health, politics, and history of the river, is finishing its seventh year, and is known through out the state educating thousands of readers.

 In 2015, Jacqui was featured in Florida Trend Magazine as a “Person to Watch,”the publication stating: